Phil Hartman: Saturday Night Live (1986–1994)

 At SNL, Hartman's nickname of "Glue" was coined by Adam Sandler according to Jay Mohr's book Gasping for Airtime.
 However, according to You Might Remember Me: The Life and Times of Phil Hartman by Mike Thomas, author and staff writer for the Chicago Sun-Times, the nickname was created by SNL cast member and Hartman's frequent on-screen collaborator Jan Hooks.
 Hartman was very helpful to other cast members.
 For example, he aided Hooks in overcoming her stage fright.
 SNL creator Lorne Michaels explained the name: "He kind of held the show together.
 He gave to everybody and demanded very little.
 He was very low-maintenance."
 Michaels added that Hartman was "the least appreciated" cast member by commentators outside the show, and praised his ability "to do five or six parts in a show where you're playing support or you're doing remarkable character work".
 Hartman won the Primetime Emmy Award for Outstanding Writing for a Variety, Music or Comedy Program for SNL in 1989, sharing the award with the show's other writers.
 He was nominated in the same category in 1987, and individually in 1994 for Outstanding Individual Performance in a Variety or Music Program.

-By 1993, almost every cast member who was there during Hartman's first year on SNL had left the show, including Jon Lovitz, Jan Hooks and Dana Carvey.
+By 1993, almost every cast member who was there during Hartman's first year on SNL had left the show, including Jon Lovitz, Jan Hooks, and Dana Carvey.
 Hartman said he felt "like an athlete who's watched all his World Series teammates get traded off into other directions ...
 It was hard to watch them leave because I sort of felt we were all part of the team that saved the show."
 This cast turnover contributed to his leaving the show in 1994.
 Hartman said he thought it was time to leave because the show was "getting less sophisticated" and his style of humor did not fit with the less intellectual comedy of newer cast members like Adam Sandler.
 Hartman had originally planned to leave the show in 1991, but Michaels persuaded him to stay to raise his profile; his portrayal of Clinton contributed to this goal.
 Jay Leno offered him the role of his sidekick on The Tonight Show but Hartman opted to stay on SNL.
 NBC persuaded him to stay on SNL by promising him his own comedy–variety show The Phil Show.
 He planned to "reinvent the variety form" with "a hybrid, very fast-paced, high energy [show] with sketches, impersonations, pet acts, and performers showcasing their talents".
 Hartman was to be the show's executive producer and head writer.
-Before production began, however, the network decided that variety shows were too unpopular and canceled the series.
+Before production began, however, the network decided that variety shows were not popular enough, and canceled the series.
 In a 1996 interview, Hartman noted he was glad, as he "would've been sweatin' blood each week trying to make it work".
 In 1998, he admitted he missed working on SNL, but had enjoyed the move from New York City to Southern California.